 Tips on avoiding Tick bites:

-- Use appropriate insect repellants on skin and clothing
+- Use DEET-based insect repellants on skin and clothing.

 - Cover up: Wear light clothing so you can spot ticks more easily.
 Wear clothing which fits tightly at wrists, ankles, and waist.
 Tuck shirt tails into pants and pant legs into socks.

-- Double-check: After your hike, promptly check your body for presence of ticks, especially hair, moist, dark places like armpits and groin and clothing.
+- Double-check: After your hike, promptly check your body for presence of ticks, especially hair, armpits, groin and clothing.
 Check children and pets too.

 - Remove embedded ticks properly or seek medical attention for removal.